-Don’t keep it to yourself - it’s ok to ask for help!
+Talk to a trusted adult immediately.
+Don’t keep it to yourself- it’s ok to ask for help.

-You may have heard lots about sending nudes or rudes, or sexting, or you may have heard people talking about it at school or college or on social media so what does it actually mean?
+You may have heard lots about sending nudes and sexting, or you may have heard people talking about it at school or college or even on social media so what does it actually mean?

 Sexting can include sending:

-You could be sending these to a boyfriend or girlfriend, or someone else.
+You could be sending these to someone you’re in a relationship with or even with someone you’re just “talking to”.

-Not everyone is doing it, even if they say they do.
+Not everyone is doing it, even if they say they are.